kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 }
 ```

-Now the templating can be applied to the configs.
+Now the templating can be applied to the configuration.
 Here is an example of a templated `conf/base/catalog.yml`:

 ```yaml
 raw_boat_data: